-Scattering coins on the floor of her cell with notes to be found: 'You put me in a cage and locked me up, for all your locks and sentries I got out by my own magic...
-I told you not to push me too hard - but don't think that I ran away, understand well, that I escaped myself unaided....When I quitted the Fort of Chunar, I threw down two papers on my gaddi (seat) and one I threw on the European charpoy (bed).
+Scattering coins on the floor of her cell with notes to be found: 'You put me in a cage and locked me up; for all your locks and sentries, I got out by my own magic.
+I told you not to push me too hard, but don't think that I ran away; understand well that I escaped myself unaided.
+When I quitted the Fort of Chunar, I threw down two papers on my gaddi (seat) and one I threw on the European charpoy (bed).
 Now don't imagine I got out like a thief.' https://archive.org/details/ThreeLettersOfMaharaniJindKaurDr.GandaSingh

 Jindan always kept her face veiled, hidden from Europeans, so while wearing the clothes of her seamstress, she calmly walked out of the prison to meet her supporters waiting on the river.
-Dressed as a fakir (ascetic) she trekked 800 miles to Nepal, where she was given sanctuary by Ranjit Singh's ally, Prime Minister Jung Bahadur, who was pressured by the British to keep a tight security on the Rani.
-Nevertheless, Jindan managed to convey messages of support, with hidden stashes of money and jewels to hock, well into the 2nd Anglo-Sikh War.
+Dressed as a fakir (ascetic), she trekked 800 miles to Nepal and was given sanctuary by Ranjit Singh's ally, Prime Minister Jung Bahadur, who was pressured by the British to keep a tight security on the Rani.
+Nevertheless, Jindan managed to convey messages of support, with hidden stashes of money and jewels to sell, well into the 2nd Anglo-Sikh War.

 The 2nd Anglo-Sikh War began in April 1848 after the murder of two British officers, and the country broke out into a rebellion.
-That war ended eleven months later in March 1849, with the British formally annexing The Kingdom of Punjab, divesting the young Maharaja of his crown, and confiscating by treaty the Koh-i-Noor diamond as a 'spoil of war'.
-The 'Treaty of Lahore' was ratified by Governor General Lord Dalhousie and signed by the 10 year old Emperor Duleep Singh.
+The war ended eleven months later, in March 1849, with the British formally annexing the Kingdom of Punjab, divesting the young Maharaja of his crown, and by treaty confiscating the Koh-i-Noor diamond as a 'spoil of war.'
+The Treaty of Lahore was ratified by Governor General Lord Dalhousie and signed by the 10-year-old Emperor Duleep Singh.

-In February 1850 the ex-king was removed from his ancestral lands by a military escort to reach Fatehgarh cantonment under the guardianship of Dr.Login and his wife.
-Login needed to refurbish the house assigned by the East India Company as his residence, who wrote: 'The Maharaja says I am his Ma-Bap and trusts me to do what is necessary for his happiness.
+In February 1850 the ex-king was removed from his ancestral lands by a military escort to reach Fatehgarh cantonment under the guardianship of Dr. Login and his wife.
+Login needed to refurbish the house assigned by the East India Company as his residence, who wrote:

+'The Maharaja says I am his Ma-Bap and trusts me to do what is necessary for his happiness.
 As far as I can tell, he has no desire to communicate with his mother, who is under house arrest in Nepal.'

-Submission of Maharaja Duleep after 1st Anglo-Sikh War 1846
+Maharaja Duleep's submission after the 1st Anglo-Sikh War, 1846

-He went on daily rides with his high stepping horse, a hawk on an outstretched wrist, with his British new best friend Tommy Scott, a Christian.
-There were a variety of restrictions between Natives and Christians.
+He went on daily rides with his high-stepping horse, a hawk on an outstretched wrist, with his British new best friend Tommy Scott, a Christian.
+There were a variety of restrictions between natives and Christians.
 He could not take tea with Tommy, and since Duleep was being tutored by a native convert, he soon desired to receive baptism.

-By 1854, the 16 year old Duleep was now being exiled to Britain.
+By 1854, the 16-year-old Duleep was now being exiled to Britain.
 Lord Dalhousie, who had dethroned and confiscated his riches, gave him a farewell.
 'I ask you before we part to accept from me this volume, as the best of all gifts.
-Since in it alone is to be found the secret of real happiness, either in this world, or that which is to come.' ...
-After Annexing India's wealthiest Kingdom, Lord Dalhousie gave young Maharaja Duleep, a leatherbound Bible!
+Since in it alone is to be found the secret of real happiness, either in this world or that which is to come.' ...
+After annexing India's richest kingdom, Lord Dalhousie gave the young Maharaja Duleep Singh, a leatherbound Bible!